flightwatching/wilco-api/docs/IFTs/ift-V2.0.md

 shorthand for `FW.updateProperties({severity:severity})`
 ## `FW.set(param, value, timestamp)`
 creates a sample for the passed parameter. if timestamp is not passed, then the event timestamp is used

+The timestamp has to be in the format: "yyyy-MM-dd'T'HH:mm:ss"

+With moment, you can format it like this: `moment(timestamp+1000).utc().format("YYYY-MM-DDTHH:mm:ss")`

 ## `FW.updateSomeFwotProperty(reg, name, value)`
 updates a property for a FWOT (reg)
 ## `FW.updateFwotProperty(name, value)`